 Seniors Helping Seniors® In-Home Care Services Expands in Central New Jersey

-June 11, 2025 // Franchising.com // BEDMINSTER, NJ – Seniors Helping Seniors® in-home care services builds a workforce of caregivers who create meaningful relationships with their senior care clients.
+June 24, 2025 // Franchising.com // BEDMINSTER, NJ – Seniors Helping Seniors® in-home care services is building a workforce of caregivers who create meaningful relationships with their senior care clients.
 Now, local resident Deepthi Katragunta has opened a new location to serve Central New Jersey.

 With a master’s degree in electrical engineering and over 16 years of experience in high-tech industries like 5G wireless, Deepthi Katragunta is bringing a fresh perspective to the senior care space.
 After years in a corporate setting, she sought a more personal and meaningful way to impact her community.
 Inspired by her own family’s caregiving journey and motivated by the desire to model leadership and compassion for her two daughters, Deepthi is combining her analytical background with a deeply human mission.

+Seniors Helping Seniors® hires senior caregivers, which provides employment opportunities for seniors and better cultivates meaningful relationships between caregivers and care receivers.

-“We prioritize the best possible care for our seniors,” said Seniors Helping Seniors® President Namrata Yocom-Jan.
+“We prioritize the best possible care for our seniors, which means partnering with only the most passionate and hard-working franchisees,” said Seniors Helping Seniors® President Namrata Yocom-Jan.
 “That’s exactly what we’ve found with Deepthi Katragunta as a new franchisee Partner, who are well-equipped to provide unparalleled in-home services to those in need throughout Central New Jersey.”

 SOURCE Seniors Helping Seniors®